AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 You can navigate to a pre-built [!UICONTROL Analytics for Target] panel by clicking the link from the report screen in [!UICONTROL Adobe Target] (this is referred to later in this guide as the "[!DNL Target]-triggered report").
 Alternatively, you can build the A4T panel in [!DNL Analytics] (details later in this section).

-The following sections specify which configurations are required, depending on which of these methods you choose.
+The following sections specify which configurations are required, depending on which of these methods you choose:

 * The confidence metrics should be removed from the A4T panel regardless of the panel creation method (both are detailed below).
 Instead, reference these values in [!DNL Target] reporting.
 Additionally, activity winners can be identified in [!DNL Target] reporting.
-Details on activity winner identification can be found in the [Identification of Activity Winner](#winner) section below.
+Details on activity winner identification can be found in the [Identify the Activity Winner](#winner) section below.
 >
 >* To avoid confusion, uncheck the "[!UICONTROL Percent]" presentation of the [!UICONTROL Conversion Rate] metric.
-[Screenshot and details below](#hide-percentage).
+For more information, see [Hide the percentage from the [!UICONTROL Conversion Rate] column](#hide-percentage) below.
 >
 >* If you are building an A4T panel, ensure that the date and time ranges match that of your [!DNL Target] report.
-[Details below](#aligning-date-and-time).
+For more information, see [Align the date and time in the A4T panel](#aligning-date-and-time) below.

-### Hiding the percentage from the [!UICONTROL Conversion Rate] column {#hide-percentage}
+### Hide the percentage from the [!UICONTROL Conversion Rate] column {#hide-percentage}

-1. Click the **gear icon** next to the title of the [!UICONTROL Conversion Rate] column.
+1. Click the **gear** icon next to the title of the [!UICONTROL Conversion Rate] column.

    ![Gear icon in the Conversion Rate column](/help/integrations/assets/coversion-rate-gear-icon.png)